kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 For example, pairs of non-negative integers in the relation that constitutes the factorial function include :math:`(0,1), (1,1), (2,2), (3,6), (4,24)` and :math:`(5,120)`, but not :math:`(5,25)`.
+Some of the pairs in the relation defining the Fibonacci function are :math:`\{ (0,0), (1,1), (2,1), (3,2), (5,3), (6,5), \ldots`.
+These relations are also *functions* because there is *at most* one pair with a given first element.
+The functions are also said to be *total* because for *every* natural number, there is a pair with that number as its first element.

-On the other hand, square root is a relation but not a *function*.
-It is not singled valued.
-Both :math:`(4,2)` and :math:`(4,-2)`, two pairs with the same first element but different second elements, are in the relation.
-That is because both *2* and *-2* are squarer roots of *4*.
-The *positive square root* relation, on the other hand, is a function, comprising those pairs in the square root relation where both elements are non-negative.
-It thus includes :math:`(4,2)` but not  :math:`(4,-2)`.
+On the other hand, square root is a *relation* on the real numbers but not a *function*, because it is not singled valued.
+Both :math:`(4,2)` and :math:`(4,-2)`, distinct pairs with the same first element are both in the relation.
+That is because both *2* and *-2* are square roots of *4*.
+We also note that the square root relation *on the real numbers* is *partial* rather than total, in that it is not defined for some elements of the real numbers (for any that are negative).
+The *non-negative square root* relation, on the other hand, is a function, comprising only those pairs in the square root relation where both elements are non-negative.
+It includes the pair, :math:`(4,2)` but not :math:`(4,-2)`.
+Viewed as a relation on the *non-negative* reals, it is also a total function.

-We could formulate the square root *relation* as a *function* in a different way: by viewing it as a relation that associates with each non-negative integer the single *set* of its square roots.
+We could re-formulate the square root *relation* as a *function* in a different way: by viewing it as a relation that associates with each non-negative integer the single *set* of its square roots.
 The pair :math:`(4, \{2, -2\}` is in this relation, for example.
 The relation is now also a function in that there is only one such pair with a given first element.
+We could even extend the relation to negative values by returning an empty set as the result of the application of the function to a negative number.

-Now what we mean when we say that a program computes a function or a relation is that whenever it is given a valid argument representing the *first* value of a pair in the relation, it computes a *second* value such that the pair, :math:`(first, second)` is in the given relation.
+Now it should be clear when we say colloquially that a program *computes a function or a relation*.
+Whenever it is given a valid argument representing the *first* value of a pair in the relation, it computes a *second* value such that the pair, :math:`(first, second)` is in the given relation.
 When we say, for example, that a program *computes the factorial function*, we mean that if we give it a non-negative number, *n*, it returns a number *m* such that the pair *(n,m)* is *in* the relation.
 And for *(n,m)* to be in the relation it must be that :math:`m = fact(n)`.
-The program thus has to return :math:`fact(n)`.
+Given, *n*, such a program thus has to return :math:`fact(n)`.
 A program that computes a *function* is deterministic, in the sense that it can return at most one result: because there is at most one result.
-When a program computes a relation that is not a function, it can return any value, *m*, where *(n,m)* is in the specified relation.

 Rigorous Implementation
 =======================